NSO-developer/xran-demo/Notifications-RPCs/NSO-Confd_Setup.md

 ```

 ## Kicker Configuration
-Login to the NSO CLI and issue the following commands:
+Login to the NSO CLI and issue the following commands to configure the Kicker:
 ```
 config
 unhide debug